Season 9 at Firelight

 ROOT SONG, a workshop performance

-Root Song invites audiences to listen beyond our species and rediscover the ancient wisdom of trees.
-To be premiered at Bartram’s Garden in Philadelphia in May 2026, the project interweaves the voices of Grammy-award-winning Roomful of Teeth – an eight-voice “singing forest” – with science and storytelling, transforming the unseen realities of the woodland into a musical conversation.
+Root Song invited audiences to listen beyond our species and rediscover the ancient wisdom of trees.
+Premiering at Bartram’s Garden in Philadelphia in May 2026, the project interweaves the voices of Grammy-award-winning Roomful of Teeth – an eight-voice “singing forest” – with science and storytelling, transforming the unseen realities of the woodland into a musical conversation.
 With music by acclaimed composer Christopher Theofanidis, libretto by poet Melissa Studdard, and storytelling by Narragansett artist Tchin, Root Song asks: What can trees teach us about how to live, listen, and be human at this pivotal moment?

-In collaboration with Firelight Theatre Workshop, Root Song will be brought from page to stage over four days at the Harris Center in early May.
-We invite you to join in the creation of this important work by being Root Song’s very first audience during a preview performance on May 3rd, 2026 at 2:30pm.
+In collaboration with Firelight Theatre Workshop, Root Song was brought from page to stage over four days at The Harris Center in on May 3, 2026.

 Chamber music is a profound act of listening—between musicians, composers, poets, and audiences.
 Root Song extends this practice outward, inviting the same deep listening to be a bridge to the voices of the more-than-human world, beginning with the trees in our midst.